MadAphrodite/CRM_App/README.md

     * Invitation of new users
     * Funnels management (creation and management of CRM funnels)
     * Deals management (creation and management of deals in different funnels)
+    * Notes management(activity about deals)
-2. Testing documentation in a form of test cases and end-to-end test cases.
+2. Testing documentation in a form of test cases.
 3. Postman collections for testing of API.

 ## My responsibilities and highlights during the project